1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 This decision rule keeps the discussion practical.

-A pocket is not only a design detail.
 It is also a construction detail, a branding detail, and a production detail.

 That is why it should be decided together with the logo plan, fabric weight, target price, and sample standard.